-After the better part of five hours, on the last night Petrilla said he had available to participate in the selection process, the meeting was adjourned to conduct additional candidate interviews at a later date.
+After the better part of five hours, on the last night that Petrilla said he had available to participate in the selection process, the meeting was adjourned in order to conduct additional candidate interviews at a later date.

-A few days later, after publication of calling for him to find time to participate or excuse himself from the process, and left it in the hands of Beall, Holloway and Baric to make the choice; they unanimously chose Carol Gamble (whom Petrilla last month nominated to be the new mayor; she declined).
+A few days later, after publication of an editorial in Patch calling for him to find time to participate or excuse himself from the process, Petrilla cut his losses and left it in the hands of Beall, Holloway and Baric to make the choice; they unanimously chose Carol Gamble (whom Petrilla last month nominated to be the new mayor; she declined).

 Given the hit to his credibility, Petrilla would have been better off if the council had actually replaced him temporarily.

-Petrilla returned to the council in June and, although he had not participated in a single budget discussion, voted for the adoption of the budget.
+Petrilla returned to the council in June and, though he had not participated in a single budget discussion, voted for the adoption of the budget.
 In that meeting, Petrilla didn't bring any of the drama that had marked the spring.

 But he was still playing by his own rules.
-Before that June 22 meeting, Thompson was honored at a reception in the city’s community center.
-Thompson's family asked, through the city manager, that Petrilla not attend the function because they felt Petrilla’s actions had been so disrespectful to them.
+Before the June 22 meeting, Thompson was honored at a reception in the city’s community center.
+Thompson's family asked, through the city manager, that Petrilla not attend the function because Petrilla’s actions had been so disrespectful to them.